FINDING YOUR LIFE PURPOSE

 What is the common denominator behind every life purpose?

 Your life purpose is given specific form and meaning from the soul.
 Your soul is the driver of your life purpose.
 So you can ask: What does my soul want?
 What is meaningful for my soul?
 Your soul wants to be fully present and engaged.
 Whatever compels you to be present and thoroughly engaged is your life purpose, or part of it.
 By being present to your own life and following what calls to you, you will live your purpose.
 How do you get there?
 It’s actually quite simple.
 You do it all the time without thinking about it.
 Follow your bliss.
 Follow your joy; follow your yearnings.
-If you follow your joy you will find yourself gradually shaping a life that is in sync with your life purpose.
+If you follow your joy, you will find yourself gradually shaping a life that is in sync with your life purpose.
 Your joy and fulfillment are your clues.

 Believe in yourself.